Optimal Calibration of the Endpoint-corrected Hilbert Transform: Algorithm Analysis

 Then for all $\varphi_0\in\mathbb{R}$,

 Moreover, the amplitude error satisfies the uniform bound

 \end{theorem}

 A scalar calibration can remove the deterministic bias encoded in $G_+$, whereas $G_-$ produces phase and amplitude ripples that vary with $\varphi_0$ and therefore set a deterministic worst-case floor.
 Consequently, if the filter successfully suppresses most of the negative-frequency component (e.g.~$r=0.1$), the maximum possible phase error after calibrating $\alpha$ at the newest sample is $\arcsin(0.1) \approx \ang{5.7}$.
-In practice, typical leakage ratios are on the order of a few percent, yielding only a few degrees of worst-case bias.
-This has been validated in Section~\ref{sec:simulated-experiments}.\\
+In practice, typical leakage ratios are on the order of a few percent, yielding only a few degrees of worst-case bias.\\

 For $r\ll 1$,

 so the phase error is well-approximated by a constant bias $\alpha$ plus a small sinusoidal wobble with period $\pi$ in $\varphi_0$.
 The endpoint magnitude is

 so $\varepsilon_A$ contains a constant part $\abs{G_+}-1$ and a small oscillatory part due to leakage.